russellabedeen/undergrad/process_log/readme.txt

 This project was part of a course on operating systems that involved creating custom system calls.
+These calls were created and implemented on ReptilianOS, which is modeled after Android and Ubuntu systems (https://www.cise.ufl.edu/research/reptilian/wiki/doku.php).